MoonCake98/zooarcheology_datadashboard/README.md

 git clone https://github.com/MoonCake98/zooarcheology_datadashboard.git
 ```

-Afterwards to install all the required python packages execute the following command in your terminal:
+Afterwards, to install all the required python packages execute the following command in your terminal:

 ```bash
 pip install -r requirements.txt
 ```

-Lastly you can run the dashboard by being located in the zooarcheology_datadashboard directory and executing the following command:
+Lastly, you can run the dashboard by being located in the zooarcheology_datadashboard directory and executing the following command:
 ```bash
 panel serve controller.py
 ```

-Once this is done the link to the dashboard can be found in your terminal output in the line that is structured like this:
+Once this is done, the link to the dashboard can be found in your terminal output in the line that is structured like this:
 ```bash
 2025-01-23 5:48:43,910 Bokeh app running at: http://localhost:xxxx/controller
 ```